7 min read

-Without a new business sales methodology and a product-market fit you won’t scale your Saas business – but at the same time, you know that sustainable SaaS growth comes from maximizing the lifetime value of existing customers.
-Growing the lifetime value of your customers starts with a well thought through Onboarding process.
+So yes, without a new business sales methodology and a product-market fit you won’t scale your SaaS business.
+But at the same time, you know that sustainable SaaS growth comes from maximizing the lifetime value of existing customers - and that’s where customer onboarding comes in!

 First of all, a solid SaaS customer onboarding process is the very foundation of success.
 You made promises to your client during the customer acquisition phase of the value you plan to deliver.
 Now it’s time to meet those expectations and keep their excitement up.